shivaramumapathy/shivaramumapathy/README.md

 ### :heavy_dollar_sign: Donations:

-:pray:
-- I greatly appreciate any donations and thank you so much in advance!
+![:pray:] I greatly appreciate any donations and thank you so much in advance!
 If you wish to donate to my projects or learning, please use Paypal.

 | Paypal | QR Code |